 Cumulative trauma injuries account for a large percentage of workers’ compensation claims in California.
 What does a “cumulative trauma injury” mean?
-Our Los Angeles repetitive motion injury attorney at Koszdin, Fields, Sherry & Katz explains that cumulative trauma injury can occur as a result of repeated exposure or micro-trauma over an extended period of time and can be caused by workplace conditions or functions related to job duties.
+Our Los Angeles repetitive motion injury attorney at Koszdin, Fields & Sherry explains that cumulative trauma injury can occur as a result of repeated exposure or micro-trauma over an extended period of time and can be caused by workplace conditions or functions related to job duties.

 Some of the most common types of cumulative trauma injuries that make you eligible to receive workers’ comp benefits are carpal tunnel syndrome, back sprains and strains, as well as stress or mental, emotional, and physical trauma caused or worsened by work.